GandalfTea/Notebooks/JavaScript/Eloquent Javascript/ObjectsAndArrays.md

 &nbsp;

-You use the functions `JSON.stringify` and `JSON.parse` to concert to and from this format.
+You use the functions `JSON.stringify` and `JSON.parse` to convert to and from this format.
 The first returns a JSON-encoded string, the second takes such a string and converts it to the value it encodes.

 ```js
 let string = JSON.stringify({squirrel: false,